alphagov/content-store/doc/content_item_fields.md

 The keys identify the relationship between the current item and the linked
 items: this may or may not match a format type.
-Each value is a list of associated items, the order of which may be significant; the content store preserves the order.
+Each value is a list of associated items.
+The content store preserves the order, although if the order implies something more significant (such as a primary organisation or section), this relationship should be expressed in its own link type, because linked content items will be left out of the `retrieving` context if they are not yet published.

 The link types currently in use are:
  - `related`: for non-specific related items